faasm/faasm/docs/threads.md

 | `int pthread_join(...)` | Await thread completion |
 | `void pthread_exit(...)` | Exit the current thread |
 | `void pthread_attr_XXX` | All attr-related calls |

+## Migrating threads across hosts

+Threads are migrated across hosts using a version of [proto-functions](proto_functions.md), which duplicate a function's memory and execution state on another host.
+While the thread initially sees the same memory as its parent, writes to this memory are not propagated across hosts.
+Writes to shared data are handled with Faasm's [shared state](state.md).

+An example of a distributed threaded application can be found [in the examples](../func/demo/threads_dist.cpp).

+## Wasm threads

+Faasm doesn't yet support the [Wasm threading proposal](https://github.com/WebAssembly/threads), but its implementation would look a lot like the support for pthreads.

 ## WIP